armory/documentation/_admin_guides/rate_limit.md

 ## How Spinnaker Monitors a Deployment

 By default Spinnaker queries (e.g. polls) the entire state of the AWS resources managed by Spinnaker every 30 seconds through the Clouddriver sub-service.

-### Multiple Accounts

-This section is a work in progress.
+This can cause AWS to throttle the requests on your account.
+If you have a large number of Auto-Scaling Groups and Elastic Load Balancers in your account or other services commonly querying the same APIs then you can expect to see throttling exceptions in your Spinnaker logs.

-### Assume Roles and AWS
+### How to eleviate AWS Throttling Exceptions

-This section is a work in progress.
+There are several things you can do to help reduce the effects of throttling:
+- Set fine tune rate limits within Spinnaker.
+- Adjust Spinnaker's retry limit per request.
+- Decrease the polling interval.

 ## Fine Grained Rate Limits